Garden Variety Harvests operates at several locations throughout Roanoke City. Learn about our plots below:

 Wise Avenue Gardens

 The newest addition to the GVH network is at our home in SE Roanoke!
-Here, we’ve recently constructed a custom tunnel to facilitate winter greens production, and we plan on planting a new strawberry patch in spring of 2019!
+Here, we’ve constructed a custom tunnel to shade lettuces and greens in the summer time.
+We have a couple hundred strawberry plants in the ground and bearing fruit!
 Microgreens trays are also grown under lights at this location in our home-office.

 Morningside Urban Farm

 The Morningside Urban Farm is officially open for business!
 This plot in SE Roanoke includes over 1300 square feet of garden space, a shed and processing area and an outdoor educational space for community events!
-With the support of the Roanoke Community Garden Association and from Carilion Clinic, GVH will work to cultivate the urban farm at Morningside.
-Produce grown on this plot will be sold by RCGA into local markets, creating a sustainable revenue stream for their non-profit.
+With the support of the Roanoke Community Garden Association and from Carilion Clinic, GVH works to cultivate the urban farm at Morningside.
+Produce grown on this plot is often given away to event participants and sometimes sold to local retailers and restaurants.

 We are often hosting volunteer work days at the plot, and the calendar is full of exciting events throughout the gardening season.
 Find the most up-to-date schedule for Morningside at CarilionClinic.org/farm.
 If you are looking for a place to plant your own roots, check with RCGA to see if one of the beds at Morningside is available for rent!